sanand0/til/til.md

 # Things I learned

+## Jun 2025

+- 05 Jun 2025.
+Indian High Court judgements are now available as a public dataset on AWS and updated periodically.
+[Ref](https://registry.opendata.aws/indian-high-court-judgments/)
+- 03 Jun 2025.
+Pure CSS tooltips are possible.
+[Julia Evans](https://jvns.ca/til/in-css-you-can-populate--content---with-a--data---attribute/)
+- 03 Jun 2025.
+Google has an [OAuth Playground](https://developers.google.com/oauthplayground/) which is a convenient way to get a temporary OAuth token.
+- 02 Jun 2025. [anyascii](https://github.com/anyascii/anyascii) is a better alternative to [unidecode](https://pypi.org/project/Unidecode/).
+It supports more characters and also supports transliteration.
+I use it to strip out non-ASCII in ChatGPT's output.
+[Commit](https://github.com/sanand0/scripts/commit/5ea8493)

 ## May 2025

 - 31 May 2025.
 MicroVMs are like containers but offer higher isolation with slightly higher latency and memory via `kvm` hypervisors.
 [ChatGPT](https://chatgpt.com/share/683c1251-3f48-800c-95d4-6a3e9a2b63ac)